Interstate 384: History

 Prior to 1984, I-384 was designated I-84.
 During that time, current I-84 east of the East Hartford junction was I-86.
-Originally, the freeway was supposed to end in Johnston, Rhode Island, at the I-95/I-195 connector (now the Route 6-10 Connector).
+Originally, the expressway was supposed to end in Johnston, Rhode Island, at the I-95/I-195 connector (now the Route 6-10 Connector).
 The freeway was built to Bolton where it abruptly ends at the intersection with US 6 and US 44.
 A 5.7 mi segment from Columbia to Windham was also built, forming the present-day US 6 bypass around Willimantic, and would have connected to the Connecticut Turnpike at what is now I-395 exit 35, following the last few miles of the turnpike into Rhode Island.

-Crossing into Rhode Island, the proposed I-84 freeway was to parallel US 6 to I-295, where it would have tied into the existing US 6/Rhode Island Route 10 freeway.
+Crossing into Rhode Island, the proposed I-84 expressway was to parallel US 6 to I-295, where it would have tied into the existing US 6/Rhode Island Route 10 freeway.
 In 1982, Rhode Island canceled their plans because of community backlash and possible impacts to the Scituate Reservoir.
 In 1986, Connecticut canceled their plans and changed I-86 back to I-84 and I-84 was renumbered I-384.
 Even after cancelling I-84, various proposals were made to complete the highway between Bolton and the Willimantic bypass or between the bypass and I-395.